 Or choose your own topic!
-Topics should all be research of the form "Learn and present what people have done about X" rather than applied
+Topics can all be research of the form "Learn and present what people have done about X" rather than applied

 work of the form "Build a new X".
-Because the deadlines are so
+Of course, if you really *want*

 - Learn about the rationale, history, and advantages/disadvantages of any current hardware topic, such as:

 - Pipelining, especially the very deep piplines of the Pentium 4